newjersey/navigator-content/src/roadmaps/tasks/site-safety-permits-cosmetology.md

 >- A Fire Prevention Permit
 >- A Certificate of Occupancy or Approval

->**What if I don't get site safety permits?**
+>**What if I don't get my Certificate of Occupancy or Approval?**
 >
->You will not be able to submit an application for a shop license.
+>You will not be able to submit an application for a cosmetology shop license.